 In recent years, the IMF has developed two types of macroeconomic models - dynamic stochastic general equilibrium (DSGE) models and small quarterly projection models (QPMs) - that it has used to analyze economic behavior and to forecast future developments.
-The DSGE models are based on theoretical underpinnings and have been found to be very useful in analyzing the effects of structural changes in the economy, as well as the effects of longer-term developments such as persistent fiscal deficits and current account deficits.
-And multi-country variants of these models have allowed researchers to analyze the effects of shocks in one country on economic variables in
+The DSGE models are based on theoretical underpinnings and have been found to be very useful in analyzing the effects of structural changes in the economy, as well as the effects of longer-term developments such as persistent fiscal deficits and current account deficits.3 And multi-country variants of these models have allowed researchers to analyze the effects of shocks in one country on economic variables in other countries.
+The small quarterly projection models use four or five behavioral equations to characterize the macroeconomic structure of an economy in a way that is both easy to use by modelers and comprehensible to policymakers.
+They focus on the key macroeconomic variables in the economy - typically output, inflation, a short-term interest rate, and sometimes the exchange rate and/or the unemployment rate.
+By virtue of their relatively simple and readily understandable structure, they have been used for forecasting and policy analysis purposes in central banks and by country desks in the IMF.4 In the past, the parameters of such models have been calibrated on the basis of the knowledge of country experts of the economic structure of the country being studied and that of similar countries.

-&lt;sup>2The forecast is for illustrative purposes only, and is not the official forecast of the IMF.
+2The forecast is for illustrative purposes only, and is not the official forecast of the IMF.
 The latter, which is based on the work of desk economists at the Fund, is published twice a year in the IMF's World Economic Outlook (WEO).